David Lammy: Foreign Secretary

-On 14 July 2024, Lammy visited Israel and met with the families of Israeli hostages held in the Gaza Strip.
+On 14 July 2024 Lammy visited Israel and met with the families of Israeli hostages held in the Gaza Strip.
 He called for a ceasefire in Gaza that would be conditional on the release of all hostages.
 After receiving assurances of its neutrality, Lammy announced the resumption of British funding to the UNRWA, stating that the humanitarian situation in Gaza was "desperate" and "no other agency" could deliver aid on the scale needed.

 Lammy promised to review the UK's relationship with China.
-In August 2024, he refused to label China's persecution of the Uyghur ethnic minority as "genocide".
+In August 2024, Lammy declined to state whether the persecution of the Uyghur minority in China constituted a genocide.